NEWS & EVENTS

 ACADEMIC TALKS

-‘Romanian Migrants in Contemporary Italian Cinema of Migration’, Faculty of Arts, University of Bristol, March 2021.
+- ‘Romanian Migrants in Contemporary Italian Cinema of Migration’, Faculty of Arts, University of Bristol, March 2021.
 Invited speaker.

-‘Karen Women’, Screen Research in Conversation, Faculty of Arts, University of Bristol, November 2020.
+- ‘Karen Women’, Screen Research in Conversation, Faculty of Arts, University of Bristol, November 2020.
 Invited speaker.

-Violence against migrant prostitutes, an analysis of Vesna va veloce/ Vesna goes fast (1996) by Carlo Mazzacurati’, Representation in the arts of (in)visible violence against women and their resistance.
+- Violence against migrant prostitutes, an analysis of Vesna va veloce/ Vesna goes fast (1996) by Carlo Mazzacurati’, Representation in the arts of (in)visible violence against women and their resistance.
 Australasian Centre for Italian Studies (ACIS) Visual and Performing Arts Research Group.
 Adelaide, Australia, October 2019.

-‘The Journey Through Imagination: Francesca’, The Xth Annual Graduate Conference in Italian Studies.
+- ‘The Journey Through Imagination: Francesca’, The Xth Annual Graduate Conference in Italian Studies.
 University College Cork.
 Cork, Ireland, October 2019.

-‘The photographic motherland in Il resto della notte/The rest of the night (2008) by Francesco Munzi’, Intersections, Art and Photography in Italian Cinema, Florence, May 2019.
+- ‘The photographic motherland in Il resto della notte/The rest of the night (2008) by Francesco Munzi’, Intersections, Art and Photography in Italian Cinema, Florence, May 2019.

-‘Representing Romanian Migration in Contemporary Italian Documentary Films’, University of California, Los Angeles (UCLA) Italian Graduate Conference.
+- ‘Representing Romanian Migration in Contemporary Italian Documentary Films’, University of California, Los Angeles (UCLA) Italian Graduate Conference.
 Los Angeles University.
 LA, USA, January 2016.

-‘The urban space in Italian migration cinema: between reality of migration and the utopia of the Other in Cover-Boy: the last revolutionby filmmaker Carmine Amoroso’, Making and Unmaking the (New) Italian City: The (re)creation of the Urban Space in Literary and Filmic Texts.
-Canadian Society for Italian Studies.
-June 2015.
+- ‘The urban space in Italian migration cinema: between reality of migration and the utopia of the Other in Cover-Boy: the last revolutionby filmmaker Carmine Amoroso’, Making and Unmaking the (New) Italian City: The (re)creation of the Urban Space in Literary and Filmic Texts.
+Canadian Society for Italian Studies, June 2015.

-An Evening with Amanda Nevill CBE, British Film Institute CEO
+An Evening with Amanda Nevill CBE

 A talk with Amanda Nevill was followed by a Q&A and a drinks reception.
 The evening was chaired by Valentina Ippolito, Founder of the Pembroke Film Masterclass Series.
 Amanda Nevill joined the BFI in 2003 and has led its complete transformation into a major organisation valued by the UK industry and recognised as influential internationally.
 Amanda’s great focus is on nurturing the next generation of filmmakers and audiences.
+Amanda pioneered the development of the VOD platform BFI Player, launched the BFI Film Academy and BFI Film Audience Network across the UK, transformed BFI Southbank into one of London’s coolest arts venues and ensured the BFI London Film Festival is one of the most significant film festivals in the world.

 |

-Amanda pioneered the development of the VOD platform BFI Player, launched the BFI Film Academy and BFI Film Audience Network across the UK, transformed BFI Southbank into one of London’s coolest arts venues and ensured the BFI London Film Festival is one of the most significant film festivals in the world.
 Before the BFI, Amanda was Head of the National Museum of Photography, Film and Television (National Media Museum) for nine years, also serving as one of the Executive Directors of the National Museum of Science & Industry.
 Before that she was CEO of the Royal Photographic Society.
 Amanda is an Honorary Fellow of the Royal Photographic Society and Fellow of the Royal Society of the Arts.
 She holds an Honorary Doctorate of Letters from Bradford University, an Honorary Fellowship from Bradford College and an honorary degree of Doctor from the University of York in 2015.
 She was awarded a CBE in 2015.

 Interview with Nick Broomfield